-If you are an art fan, you might want to visit however many museums as could be possible, but you would prefer not to spend excessively, we suggest you prepare your visits for Sunday.
-Most of Malaga museums free on Sunday.
+If you are an art fan, you might want to visit however many museums as could be possible, but you would prefer not to spend excessively, we suggest you prepare your visit to Malaga museums for Sunday.
+Most Malaga museums are free on Sunday.

 The broad compilation impeccably sums up nineteenth-century Spanish painting and has more than 2600 works.
-You will discover works of art symbolizing the Easter week, the Feria, and the major Andalusian urban communities; if you need to find better the spirit of Andalusia, we suggest you this museum.
+You will discover works of art symbolizing Easter week, the Feria, and the major Andalusian urban communities; if you need to find better the spirit of Andalusia, we suggest you this one of the best museums in Malaga.
 The Thyssen Museum has impermanent exhibitions too.

 3. Centre Pompidou

-Center Pompidou Malaga is another must-see museum on our list, the initial branch of the well-known contemporary art gallery in Paris based outside of France.
-The gallery is situated near the Port in a structure called El Cubo (the cube).
+Center Pompidou Malaga is another must-see museum on our best museums in Malaga list, the initial branch of the well-known contemporary art gallery in Paris based outside of France.
+The gallery is situated near the Port in a structure called El Cubo (The Cube).
 The bright structure on the top of the center is one of the most distinctive spots in Malaga.
-You will discover a semi-permanent show Modern Utopias (accessible until the finish of 2020) and a brief display changing at regular intervals.
+You will discover a semi-permanent show, Modern Utopias (accessible until the finish of 2020), and a brief display changing at regular intervals.

 4. Museo de Malaga